JonasMendez/2BMux/README.md

 3.  **Demultiplex Raw Data**: Run the main `2BMux.py` script on your raw, multiplexed `R1` and `R2` FASTQ files, using the `PlateX_IDs.csv` file as the `-idmap` input.
 This will produce clean, demultiplexed FASTQ files for each sample.

-4.  **(Optional) Merge Paired-End Files**: If your downstream analysis requires it, use the `merge_fastq_pairs.sh` script to combine the demultiplexed `_R1_.fastq` and `_R2_.fastq` files into a single merged FASTQ file for each sample.
+4.  **(Optional) Merge Paired-End Files**: If your downstream analysis requires it, use the `concatenatepairs.sh` script to combine the demultiplexed `_R1_.fastq` and `_R2_.fastq` files into a single merged FASTQ file for each sample.

 ---

 ## 1. `PlateRelate.py` - Sample Sheet Generator

 This script automates the creation of the sample-to-barcode mapping file required by the main demultiplexer.
-It translates a simple, human-readable plate layout into the precise format needed for the next step.
+It translates a simple plate layout into the precise format needed for the 2BMux.py script -idmap input.

 ### Features